RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 A wide range of regulatory processes in the cell are mediated by flexible peptides that fold upon binding to globular proteins.
 The FlexPepDock Refinement protocol and the FlexPepDock *ab-initio* protocols are designed to create high-resolution models of complexes between flexible peptides and globular proteins.
 Both protocols were benchmarked over a large dataset of peptide-protein interactions, including challenging cases such as docking to unbound (free-form) receptor models (see [References](#References) ).

 PIPER-FlexPepDock is a global peptide-protein docking protocol, in which the folding of the peptide is decoupled from its docking to the receptor.
-It was designed to predict peptide-protein when no information about the peptide beyond its sequence is available.
+It was designed to predict peptide-protein interaction when no information about the peptide beyond its sequence is available.
 The protocol was validated on a representative benchmark set of crystallographically solved high-resolution peptide-protein complexes (see [References](#References) ).

 **Refinement, *ab-initio* and global docking protocols:**